sys-bio/antimony/antimony/win32/README.txt

      If you are a developer using a different version of Visual Studio, you should probably just compile libAntimony yourself.
-But if all you want is to run the two converters (antimony2sbml and sbml2antimony), run this to install the required libraries.
+But if all you want is to run the converters (antimony2sbml and sbml2antimony) and the GUI (QTAntimony), run this to install the required libraries.

+   * QTAntimony is a simple editor that can convert Antimony models to SBML and visa versa.
+It can read both Antimony and SBML files, and you can edit either and translate between them.
+Do note that if you convert one format to the other, modify the latter, then translate it back, you will often lose information in the process--any annotation or unit definitions in the SBML file will not survive the round-trip, for example.
+However, it should be enough to get started with the language and start to experiment.

    * The easiest way to run the converters is from the command line (just double-clicking on the .exe will pop up a window with an error).